In this tutorial you will learn about the different parts of a URL in detail.

 wwwand the domain name

 - Port Number — Servers often deliver more than one type of service, so you must also tell the server what service is being requested.
 These requests are made by port number.
 Well-known port numbers for a service are normally omitted from the URL.
-For example, web service HTTP is commonly delivered on port 80.
+For example, web service HTTP runs by default over port 80, HTTPS runs by default over port 443.

 - Path — The path identifies the specific resource within the host that the user wants to access.
 For example,

 - Query String — The query string contains data to be passed to server-side scripts, running on the web server.
 For example, parameters for a search.
-The query string preceded by a question mark, is usually a string of name and value pairs separated by ampersands, for example,
+The query string preceded by a question mark (

 Note: Scheme and host components of a URL are not case-sensitive, but path and query string are case-sensitive.
 Usually the whole URL is specified in lower case.